 This is MY tree!
 Full of glitter and sparkle!

-I will show you bits of my tree today, and later do some detailed craft tutorials on the ornaments.
+I will show you bits of my new Christmas tree today, and later do some detailed craft tutorials on the ornaments.

 What you see on my tree all came from Michaels.
 They have some fantastic items to choose from now!
 Everywhere I walked in my local Michaels, I saw stars.